MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 To make the binding nicer to C# developers, you typically will provide a method that takes an `NSAction` parameter, which allows C# delegates and lambdas to be used instead of the `Target+Selector`.
-To do this you would typically hide the "SetTarget" method by flagging it with an "Internal" attribute and then you would expose a new helper method, like this:
+To do this you would typically hide the `SetTarget` method by flagging it with an [`[Internal]`](~/cross-platform/macios/binding/binding-types-reference.md#InternalAttribute) attribute and then you would expose a new helper method, like this:

 ```csharp
 // API.cs